imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineORM\\Command\\BatchHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to execute given command for each object returned by executing query builder
+- Used to execute given command for each object returned by executing query builder.
-- arguments:
+- Arguments:

   - ``RecordIterator``

     - service: ``imatic_data.driver.doctrine_orm.record_iterator`` (used to iterate through records with use of pagination)

   - ``$commandName``